 However, I still struggled with my back and couldn't manage to run for more than three consecutive months without stopping again.
 I realized that if I wanted to continue running I would have to strengthen my whole body, and not just focus on my weekly mileage.
 I started with resistance training and focused on strengthening my weak core and glute muscles.
 I was studying Exercise Science and became increasingly passionate about fitness.
 I received both my Personal Training and Fitness Nutrition Certifications through ISSA (International Sports Science Association).
 I decided to continue my education and enrolled in the ISSA Master program, wherein I completed another four certifications to obtain my Master Personal Training qualification.
 These include qualifications in Group Fitness, Corrective Exercise, Youth Fitness, and Senior Fitness.

-Sadly, I went through yet another car accident at the beginning of that year.
+Sadly, I went through yet another car accident at the beginning of 2018.
 This time my car rolled after being hit from the side.
 Physically I escaped with minor injuries - only a concussion and whiplash - but mentally it broke me.
-I totaled my brand new car and had a lot of financial stress to deal with.
+I totaled my car and had a lot of financial stress to deal with.
 I had enough, and knew it was time to come home.
 I know my country is far from perfect, and I often get asked why I came back, but here I am surrounded by my people - the ones that love me most.